BhaalM/stuff/simple_nwnx_tutorial.md

 # NWNXEE code

+## Creature.hpp
 Now we have to add the function the NWNXEE creature plugin.
-Firstly, we'll add the "SetCorpseDecayTime" definition to the Creature.hpp header.
-Remember the input and output arguments are stacks:
+Firstly, we'll add the "SetCorpseDecayTime" declaration to the Creature.hpp header, we will add it at the end of all the declarations.
+As I said earlier, you can see that the input and output arguments are stacks:

 ```C
     ArgumentStack SetGold                       (ArgumentStack&& args);